sdvickers98/sdvickers98/README.md

 ### Hey, I'm Dakota 👋

-I study Computer Science and Mathematics at the University of Georgia in Athens, Georgia.
+I studied Computer Science and Mathematics at the University of Georgia in Athens, Georgia.
 I'm mainly interested in cyber security and pen testing.
 I enjoy playing wargames and CTFs (Capture the Flag games), and I'm working on writing up walkthroughs for some of my favorites.

 I've done quite of few hand-written writeups of TryHackMe boxes, and you can find those [here](https://github.com/sdvickers98/TryHackMe-Writeups/blob/main/README.md).

-I'm currently working on a walkthrough of picoCTF and you can check it out [here](https://github.com/sdvickers98/picoCTF-2019-Walkthrough/blob/master/README.md).
+I'm also working on a walkthrough of picoCTF 2019 and you can check it out [here](https://github.com/sdvickers98/picoCTF-2019-Walkthrough/blob/master/README.md).

+I currently work as an application security engineer at NCR Corporation, regularly conducting web application penetration tests on internally-developed software in order to improve the company's overall security posture.

 <!--
 **sdvickers98/sdvickers98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.